 If you get cold easily, live in a very cold climate, or plan to go winter camping, consider getting heavy-weight base layers instead of mid-weight.

 I like to wear a zip neck base layer so I can vent.
-I like waffle-knit fabrics since the grid texture traps warmth without being too bulky.
-Patagonia’s Capilene Mideweight collection is great.
+For synthetic base layers, I like waffle-knit fabrics since the grid texture traps warmth without being too bulky.
+Patagonia’s Capilene Midweight collection is great.

-If you’re looking for merino wool base layers, I love the ones from Smartwool.
-I find their Classic All-Season series provides the right amount of warmth for snowshoeing.
+If you’re looking for merino wool base layers, I love the Smartwool Classic Thermal series.
+It provides the right amount of warmth for snowshoeing.
 Their base layer bottoms have a wide waistband that stays put.
 (And they come in fun patterns too).

 Underwear